How to Rent Your House [The Definitive Step-by-Step Guide]

 The Rental Lease Agreement

-If you’re considering a free online lease, keep in mind that each state has different rules and laws that govern the landlord-tenant policies in that state, so chances are a lease found for free online may not be legally binding for you.
+You can get a state-specific lease agreement from a number of sources, such as EZLandlordForms.com, USLegalForms.com, a local paper supply company like Staples or Office Depot, or your attorney.
+You can also download a free lease online in many places, including BiggerPockets.com, but be sure to run the lease past your attorney for review.
+Each state has different rules and laws that govern the landlord-tenant policies in that state, so chances are a lease found for free online may not be legally binding for you.
 Don’t skimp on the quality of a lease.

 Before purchasing your lease agreement, however, you need to decide on whether you want a month-to-month rental agreement, a one-year lease, or something in between.